ukjinChoe/Open-OCR-Engine/README.md

 ## 2. Train Text Detection Model

 There are several hyper-parameter of text detection model in `hparams.py`.
-You need to set `synthDataPath` with `gt.pkl` file which is in paragraph data.
+You need to set `SynthDataPath` with `gt.pkl` file which is in paragraph data.

 ```
-> python train.py -m detector --version 0 --batch_size 4 --learning_rate 5e-5 --max_epoch 100
+> python train.py -m detector --version 0 --batch_size 4 --learning_rate 5e-5 --max_epoch 100 --num_workers 4
 ```

 To monitor the training progress, use tensorboard.